-In its latest yearbook (1995), the SIPRI has figures on military expenditure in Namibia for the period 1985 through 1993 in national currency at current prices, in US dollars at constant prices and as a percentage of GDP.
+In its latest yearbook (1996), the SIPRI has figures on military expenditure in Namibia for the period 1985 through 1993 in national currency at current prices, in US dollars at constant prices and as a percentage of GDP.
+A break in the series is indicated in 1990 when Namibia bacame independent.
 The figures deviate somewhat from the IMF's figures on military expenditure, with higher amounts in 1990 and lower amounts in 1991.
+The series have not been revised or extended from the yearbook for 1995 to the 1996 edition.

-The ACDA has time series from 1990 through 1993, but indicates that the figures for 1991 and 1992 are estimates.
+The ACDA has time series from 1990 through 1994, but indicates that the figures for 1990 and 1991 are estimates.
 The rates for military expenditure as a percentage of GDP are close to the rates calculated by the SIPRI.
+For 1994 ACDA has calculated the rate at 1.9 per cent indicating a declining military burden.

-The IISS has published figures on military expenditure in Namibia from 1989 through 1994.
+The IISS has published figures on military expenditure in Namibia from 1989 through 1996.
+The last year refers to budgeted figures.
 The rates for military expenditure as a percentage of GDP calculated by the IISS and the ACDA are generally in accord.